On the Nielsen-Thomsen sequence: Introduction

 \textbf{Organization of the paper.} The paper is organized as follows.
-In Section 2, we introduce the necessary background on Nielsen-Thomsen bases and develop the theory of rotation maps for *-homomorphisms.
-This yields to the construction of a relevant metric to compare *-homomorphisms at the level of their Hausdorffized algebraic unitary group.
-Section 3 is devoted to refined Cuntz semigroups and the comparison theory of morphisms, building on recent developments in the theory of $\Cu$-semigroups.
+Section 2 is devoted to variations of Cuntz semigroups and the comparison theory of their morphisms, building on recent developments in the theory of $\Cu$-semigroups.
+In Section 3, we introduce the necessary background on Nielsen-Thomsen bases and develop the theory of rotation maps for *-homomorphisms.
+This leads to the construction of a relevant metric to compare *-homomorphisms at the level of their Hausdorffized algebraic unitary group.
 Finally, in Section 4, we demonstrate the effectiveness of our methods by providing alternative proofs of the aforementioned classification results, illustrating how our framework naturally captures and explains these phenomena through the lens of the Nielsen-Thomsen sequence and its associated invariants.

 \textbf{Acknowledgments.} The author would like to thank B. Jacelon for inspiring discussions around unitary elements of $\CatCa$-algebras and the de la Harpe-Skandalis determinant.
+Also, he is indebted to the referees that have helped to improve the quality and readability of the paper.